crochet scarf patterns for beginners

 Most adult scarves are 60–70 inches (150–180 cm).
 If you like a longer wrap, go 75+ inches.

-Common beginner scarf mistakes (and fixes)
+How Can Beginners Master Common beginner scarf mistakes (and fixes)?

 My edges are getting wider/narrower